 Thermal burn injuries are common in the workplace and in other environments.
 Thermal burns may be caused in a variety of ways, including:

 - Open flames and fires

 Many workplace environments may expose workers to burns, including thermal burns.
 These may include:

 - Construction sites

 Workplace environments must comply with OSHA safety standards.
 Additionally, there must be compliance with local, state and national fire standards.
 Fire suppression systems, including sprinklers and fire extinguishers must be maintained and regularly certified.
 Supervisors and employees must be trained to respond to fires.
 Exits must be properly marked and unblocked.

 Thermal burns are extremely dangerous and painful and often require extensive medical treatment and rehabilitation.
 If you were injured in a burn accident that was caused by another’s negligence, you may seek compensation for your injuries.
 A personal injury claim may seek compensation for medical expenses, pain and suffering, lost income and property damage.
-Tiano O’Dell is recognized as West Virginia Super Lawyers in addition to Top 100 Trial Lawyers.
+Tiano O’Dell, PLLC is recognized as West Virginia Super Lawyers in addition to Top 100 Trial Lawyers.
 We are plaintiff’s rights lawyers and we wish to help you recover the compensation you deserve for your injuries.
 There are no fees involved unless we win your case.
-To schedule your free case review, call Tiano O’Dell at 304-720-6700.
+To schedule your free case review with a Charleston burn injury lawyer, call Tiano O’Dell, PLLC at (304) 720-6700.